dequeued0/continuity/README.md

 ### Notes

-If you want to leave the wiki page in the same location as AutoModerator, make sure you disable AutoModerator by saving an empty configuration and sending /u/AutoModerator a private message to tell it to update.
+If you want to leave the wiki page in the same location as AutoModerator, make sure you disable AutoModerator by saving an empty configuration and sending /u/AutoModerator a private message to tell it to update (this may require a large number of attempts).
+After AutoModerator has sent an acknowledgement, you can restore your working configuration.

 ## Examples